About co-product/by-product

-Oftentimes a production process is designed with the goal of establishing a single output item.
-However, there are some cases, particularly within a process manufacturing environment, in which a single production order can have several intended outputs.
-Each one of these outputs can be packaged into a separate finished good, or used in additional production activities.
-When a production process has more than one primary output item, these items are referred to as co-products.
+A production process is often designed to produce a single output item.
+However, in some cases, particularly in a process manufacturing environment, a single production order can have several intended outputs.
+Each output can be packaged into a separate finished good or used in additional production activities.
+When a production process has more than one primary output item, these items are called co-products.

-An output item is typically entered as a record in the program, then linked to the production bill of materials (BOM) that outlines the process for producing that item.
-The program allows the user to link a single production BOM to an inventory item.
-In most cases, this is adequate, since an output item is produced via a single defined process.
-The same rule holds true when dealing with co-products; a co-product item must be linked to a specific co-product/by-product process.
+You typically enter an output item as a record in the program, then link it to the production bill of materials (BOM) that outlines the process for producing it.
+The program lets you link a single production BOM to an inventory item.
+In most cases this is adequate, because an output item is produced via a single defined process.
+The same rule applies to co-products: a co-product item must be linked to a specific co-product/by-product process.

 By-products are different in that a single by-product can be produced as the result of many different production activities.
-As a result, it is not possible to identify a specific production BOM that is responsible for the generation of a by-product item.
+As a result, it is not possible to identify a specific production BOM responsible for generating a by-product item.
 For this reason, by-products are unique in that they are manufactured items that do not require a link to an existing production BOM.

-Co-product and by-product items also differ in the manner in which the program allocates their costs.
-When a production process has a single output, the cost allocation process is fairly straightforward.
-When multiple outputs are involved, the program must somehow allocate the cost of production amongst them.
+Co-product and by-product items also differ in how the program allocates their costs.
+When a production process has a single output, cost allocation is straightforward.
+When several outputs are involved, the program must allocate the cost of production among them.

-Because a by-product is a secondary item that can be produced through multiple processes, the process for assigning cost during production has been simplified.
-When a by-product is reported through production, the system looks to that item's defined standard cost, and assigns this value.
-This amount is also subtracted from the total dollar amount that is being used for cost allocation.
-Once any by-product costs have been subtracted, the system allocates the remaining amount equally amongst the co-product items.
+Because a by-product is a secondary item that can be produced through several processes, the process for assigning cost during production is simplified.
+When a by-product is reported through production, the system looks at that item's defined standard cost and assigns this value.
+This amount is also subtracted from the total amount used for cost allocation.
+Once any by-product costs are subtracted, the system allocates the remaining amount equally among the co-product items.

-For example, a production order has been completed, resulting in 2 co-products and 1 by-product.
-The total cost for the production order has been reported as $10.
-The standard cost of the by-product item is $2, so the system assigns this cost to the by-product, and also subtracts this amount from the total cost, leaving a new value of $8.
-The program then allocates this amount amongst the co-products.
-In this scenario, there are 2 co-products, so the program assigns a cost of $4 to each one.
+For example, a production order is completed resulting in two co-products and one by-product.
+The total cost for the production order is $10.
+The standard cost of the by-product item is $2, so the system assigns this cost to the by-product and subtracts this amount from the total cost, leaving $8.
+The program then allocates this amount among the co-products.
+Because there are two co-products, the program assigns a cost of $4 to each.

-The cost of co-products can be further impacted by the assignment of a cost share.
-By default, all co-products have a cost share of 1, but they can be changed if the user wishes to weight the cost of certain co-products in relation to one another.
-If we take the 2 co-products from our example and assign cost shares of 3 and 1, we are indicating that the cost of the first co-product should be 3 times as great as the cost of the second co-product.
-In this scenario, the $8 would not be split evenly between the 2 items.
-Instead, the first co-product would be given a cost of $6, and the second co-product would be assigned a cost of $2.
+You can further impact the cost of co-products by assigning a cost share.
+By default, all co-products have a cost share of 1, but you can change these values to weight the cost of certain co-products in relation to one another.
+If we take the two co-products from our example and assign cost shares of 3 and 1, we indicate that the cost of the first co-product should be three times as great as the cost of the second.
+In this scenario, the $8 is not split evenly.
+Instead, the first co-product receives a cost of $6 and the second receives a cost of $2.

 Planning

-The co-product/by-product functionality also contains tools to perform supply driven production planning.
-This gives a production planner the ability to create production orders based on the current availability of production materials, as opposed to having demand from sales orders and forecasts drive production scheduling.
+The co-product/by-product functionality also includes tools for supply-driven production planning.
+This gives a production planner the ability to create production orders based on the current availability of production materials, rather than having demand from sales orders and forecasts drive production scheduling.

 See also